atkinsroy/HPESimpliVity/README.md

 ## Installation

-* Install the HPESimplivity module from the PowerShell Gallery using one of the following commands:
+* Install the HPESimplivity module from the PowerShell Gallery using the following command:

 ```PowerShell
     PS C:\> Install-Module -Name HPESimpliVity